craftercms/google-analytics-plugin/readme.md

-# Analytics Plugin for Crafter CMS
+# Google Analytics Plugin for Crafter CMS

-This is a very simple but highly configurable plugin to add analytics to your site.
+This is a very simple but highly configurable plugin to add Google analytics to your site.

 # Installation